 |Weight||73kg (11st 6lb)|

-She was initially a hooker, moved to the second row and in recent times has played in every back row position.
-Her mentors are club coach Tracey Lane and strength & conditioner Andy Roda.
+She was initially a hooker but moved to the second row and, in recent times, has played in every back row position.
+Her mentors are club coach Tracey Lane and strength and conditioning coach Andy Roda.
 Her favourite players are former England Women’s captain Catherine Spencer together with Jonny Wilkinson and Thierry Dusautoir.

-Marlie’s best rugby memories are beating New Zealand twice in the 2011 autumn Tests and her first start at Twickenham in the Six Nations against Wales.
-Her top ground is Cleve.
+Marlie’s favourite rugby memories are beating New Zealand twice in the 2011 Autumn International Series and her first start at Twickenham in the Six Nations against Wales.
+Her favourite ground is Cleve.